What is spear phishing? Examples, tactics, and techniques

 How to prevent spear phishing

-Kaufman Rossin’s Rey also thinks technical solutions are important—he urges you to layer on email security solutions, supplementing whatever comes from your email provider with a third-party solution to help filter out spam and harmful attachments.
+There are some technical measures that can help stop spear phishing attacks, like turning on two-factor authentication, protecting your email infrastructure with DMARC, SPF, and DKIM, and using anti-phishing tools and services.
 But the best defense against social engineering attacks like spear phishing is human intelligence, and that requires training that keeps users on their toes.

-“A phishing simulation makes a big difference,” he says.
+“A phishing simulation makes a big difference,” says Kaufman Rossin’s Rey.
 “It’s one thing to go to a PowerPoint and show you a phishing email.
-It’s another thing to get something in the mail, you click on it, and then you’re being sent to the to the training.
+It’s another thing to get something in the mail, you click on it, and then you’re being sent to the training.
 We’ve seen that people do get better at recognizing attacks, because people hate the sensation of clicking on a link and getting a message that says, ‘You’ve been phished.’
 It’s much more powerful than a yearly compliance training.”
 As we hope this article has made clear, it’s better to be embarrassed as part of an unannounced simulation that to fall prey to the real thing.

 To read the full article, please visit CSO Online.